yumoriyasu/topk-multiscale/README.md

 ## Demo
 You need to write the settings in test.sh
-    # Demo of Semantic Segmentation for Degradation
+'# Demo of Semantic Segmentation for Degradation sh test.sh'
-    sh test.sh